What is the Self-Employment Tax, and What Does It Apply to?

 - Form 1065 filers (partners; LLCs with 2 or more members): Schedule K-1 (Form 1065), box 14, code A.

-If you have more than one business from which you receive net earnings, combine the amount on Schedule SE.
+If you have more than one business from which you receive net earnings, you would combine the amount on Schedule SE.
 If there is a loss in one business, it reduces the net earnings from another that is subject to SE tax.

 Special rules for LLC members